National Army of Colombia: History

-The Modern Colombian Army traces its history back to the Army of the Commoners – the revolutionary army made up of peasants, llaneros, and other such militiamen during the days of the Colombian War of Independence.
+The Colombian Army traces its history back to the Army of the Commoners – the revolutionary army made up of peasants, llaneros, and other such militiamen during the days of the Colombian War of Independence.

 Pre-Hispanic

 Statue of a Guecha Warrior in Colombia.

 During Pre-Hispanic times, the Muisca army carried clubs, darts, spears, bows and arrows, and slingshots.
 Guecha warriors were allowed to wear feathered crowns and golden jewels, unlike the common man in the Muisca Confederation.
 The Muisca usually fought against other neighboring tribes, like in the Battle of Pasca, or the Southern Muisca against the Northern Muisca, like in the Battle of Chocontá.
 Army sizes ranged from around 100 to 60,000.